E*Trade to acquire 1 million retail brokerage accounts from Capital One

-NEW YORK (Reuters) - E*Trade Financial Corp ETFC.N will acquire 1 million retail brokerage accounts with around $18 billion of clients’ assets from Capital One Financial (COF.N), it said on Thursday.
+NEW YORK (Reuters) - E*Trade Financial Corp will acquire 1 million retail brokerage accounts with around $18 billion of clients’ assets from Capital One Financial, it said on Thursday.

 The discount brokerage will pay $170 million for the brokerage accounts, which will add roughly $1.7 billion in cash and $115 million in margin loans to E*Trade’s balance sheet, executives said on a conference call with analysts.